mia-platform/documentation/docs/fast_data/bucket_storage_support/configuration/ingestion_storer.md

 - request: 400
 - limit: 600

-with 1 topic and 1 partition the service averages a consumption of ~130MB
+With 1 topic and 1 partition, the service consumes ~130MB on average.

 :::info
 We recommend file sizes larger than 5MB.
 The larger the file size is the larger